toonwuka04/BC3930-FinalProject/README.md

 ### Code Description

-`/arduinoButtonAndJoystick` - holds the arduino file for code to uploaded to the ESP32 board for gathering serial communication
+`/lightsensing` - holds the arduino file for code to uploaded to the ESP32 board for sensing light and gathering serial communication

-- `buttonjoystick.ino` - arduino file with ESP 32 code
+- `lightsensing.ino` - arduino file with ESP 32 code

-`/enclosure` - holds the svg files related to the enclosure for laser cutting
+`/enclosuredesign` - holds the svg files related to the enclosure for laser cutting

-`/sanrioinvaders` - holds the code for launching the space invaders interface and game through the Processing application
+`/musicbox` - holds the code for launching the audio element of the music box through the Processing application

-- `spaceinvaders.pde` - processing file with space invaders code
+- `musicbox.pde` - processing file with audio playing code

 ### Fritzing Diagram